spryker/spryker-docs/docs/marketplace/dev/front-end/table-design/table-column-types/table-column-type-chip.md

 ## Overview

-Table Column Chip is an Angular Component that provides a chip by rendering the `@spryker/chips` component.
+Table Column Chip is an Angular Component that renders a chip using the `@spryker/chips` component.

 Example usage of the Table Column Chip in the `@spryker/table` config: